DPDK/dpdk/doc/guides/tools/dts.rst

 .. code-block:: console

    (dts-py3.10) $ ./main.py --help
-   usage: main.py [-h] [--config-file FILE_PATH] [--output-dir DIR_PATH] [-t SECONDS] [-v] [-s] (--tarball FILE_PATH | --revision ID)
+   usage: main.py [-h] [--config-file FILE_PATH] [--output-dir DIR_PATH] [-t SECONDS] [-v] [--dpdk-tree DIR_PATH | --tarball FILE_PATH] [--remote-source]
-                  [--compile-timeout SECONDS] [--test-suite TEST_SUITE [TEST_CASES ...]] [--re-run N_TIMES]
+                  [--precompiled-build-dir DIR_NAME] [--compile-timeout SECONDS] [--test-suite TEST_SUITE [TEST_CASES ...]] [--re-run N_TIMES]
+                  [--random-seed NUMBER]

    Run DPDK test suites.
 All options may be specified with the environment variables provided in brackets.
 Command line arguments have higher priority.

    options:
      -h, --help            show this help message and exit --config-file FILE_PATH
-                           [DTS_CFG_FILE] The configuration file that describes the test cases, SUTs and targets. (default: conf.yaml)
+                           [DTS_CFG_FILE] The configuration file that describes the test cases, SUTs and DPDK build configs. (default: conf.yaml)
      --output-dir DIR_PATH, --output DIR_PATH
                            [DTS_OUTPUT_DIR] Output directory where DTS logs and results are saved. (default: output) -t SECONDS, --timeout SECONDS
                            [DTS_TIMEOUT] The default timeout for all DTS operations except for compiling DPDK. (default: 15) -v, --verbose         [DTS_VERBOSE] Specify to enable verbose output, logging all messages to the console. (default: False)
-     -s, --skip-setup      [DTS_SKIP_SETUP] Specify to skip all setup steps on SUT and TG nodes. (default: False) --tarball FILE_PATH, --snapshot FILE_PATH
-                           [DTS_DPDK_TARBALL] Path to DPDK source code tarball to test. (default: None) --revision ID, --rev ID, --git-ref ID
+     --revision ID, --rev ID, --git-ref ID
                            [DTS_DPDK_REVISION_ID] Git revision ID to test.
 Could be commit, tag, tree ID etc. To test local changes, first commit them, then use their commit ID. (default: None) --compile-timeout SECONDS
                            [DTS_COMPILE_TIMEOUT] The timeout for compiling DPDK. (default: 1200) --test-suite TEST_SUITE [TEST_CASES ...]
                            [DTS_TEST_SUITES] A list containing a test suite with test cases.
 The first parameter is the test suite name, and the rest are test case names, which are optional.
 May be specified multiple times.
 To specify multiple test suites in the environment variable, join the lists with a comma.
-Examples: --test-suite suite case case --test-suite suite case ... | DTS_TEST_SUITES='suite case case, suite case, ...' | --test-suite suite --test-suite suite case
+Examples: --test-suite suite case case --test-suite suite case ... |
+                           DTS_TEST_SUITES='suite case case, suite case, ...' | --test-suite suite --test-suite suite case ... | DTS_TEST_SUITES='suite,
-                           ... | DTS_TEST_SUITES='suite, suite case, ...' (default: [])
+                           suite case, ...' (default: [])
      --re-run N_TIMES, --re_run N_TIMES
                            [DTS_RERUN] Re-run each test case the specified number of times if a test failure occurs. (default: 0)
      --random-seed NUMBER  [DTS_RANDOM_SEED] The seed to use with the pseudo-random generator.
 If not specified, the configuration value is used instead.
                            If that's also not specified, a random seed is generated. (default: None)

+   DPDK Build Options:
+     Arguments in this group (and subgroup) will be applied to a DPDKLocation when the DPDK tree, tarball or revision will be provided, other arguments like remote source and build dir are optional.
+A DPDKLocation from settings are used instead of from config if construct successful.

+     --dpdk-tree DIR_PATH  [DTS_DPDK_TREE] The path to the DPDK source tree directory to test.
+Cannot be used in conjunction with --tarball. (default:
+                             None)
+     --tarball FILE_PATH, --snapshot FILE_PATH
+                           [DTS_DPDK_TARBALL] The path to the DPDK source tarball to test.
+DPDK must be contained in a folder with the same name as the tarball file.
+Cannot be used in conjunction with --dpdk-tree. (default: None) --remote-source       [DTS_REMOTE_SOURCE] Set this option if either the DPDK source tree or tarball to be used are located on the SUT node.
+Can only be used with --dpdk-tree or --tarball. (default: False) --precompiled-build-dir DIR_NAME
+                           [DTS_PRECOMPILED_BUILD_DIR] Define the subdirectory under the DPDK tree root directory where the pre-compiled binaries are located.
+If set, DTS will build DPDK under the `build` directory instead.
+Can only be used with --dpdk-tree or --tarball.
+                           (default: None)

 The brackets contain the names of environment variables that set the same thing.
-The minimum DTS needs is a config file and a DPDK tarball or git ref ID.
+The minimum DTS needs is a config file and a pre-built DPDK or DPDK sources location which can be specified in said config file or on the command line or environment variables.
-You may pass those to DTS using the command line arguments or use the default paths.

 Example command for running DTS with the template configuration and DPDK tag v23.11: